 Here’s the deal, though: because of how slick the original formula is, you are most likely going to get feathering or smearing outside your lip lines.
 After a couple hours of wear, plus eating lunch, I had a little case of Joker mouth wearing the Fantasy shade.
-I completely removed it, then reapplied after using the Milani Color Statement Lip Liner in Bordeaux to outline my lips.
-This made all the difference (and these colors were a perfect match!) and there was no bleeding outside of the lines.
+I completely removed it, then reapplied using the Milani Color Statement Lip Liner in Bordeaux to outline my lips.
+This made all the difference (these colors were also a perfect match!) and there was no bleeding outside of the lines.
 You can see how it looked both before and after lining in my video at the top of the page.

 In store, you can identify the original line from the matte shades by looking at the tube detailing: the original shine finish will have a black stripe through the middle, whereas the matte version has a gold stripe with the brand name on it.
 Read my Milani Color Fetish Matte The Nudes Collection Review here.

 I really do enjoy wearing this formula, though I know going into them that I will either A) need to reapply a couple times throughout the day with the mattes or B) need to add the extra step of lining my lips.
 I definitely get the hype and hope they continue to expand the collection!

 You can find the Milani Color Fetish Lipsticks for $8.99 at Ulta Beauty.